Editor – This post is part of a 10-part series:

 - A Guide to Choosing an Ingress Controller, Part 4: NGINX Ingress Controller Options

-Welcome to Part 2 of our series about choosing a Ingress controller.
-At this point you’ve identified your requirements but it’s not yet time to test products!
-In this part, we explain how the wrong Ingress controller can slow your release velocity and even cost you customers.
+In Part 1 of our guide to choosing an Ingress controller, we explained how to identify your requirements.
+But it’s still not yet time to test products!
+In this post, we explain how the wrong Ingress controller can slow your release velocity and even cost you customers.
 As with any tool, Ingress controllers can introduce risks and impact future scalability.
 Let’s look at how to eliminate choices that might cause more harm than good.

 Ingress Controller Risks